Community Development

 Photo: Crédit photo : Fondation communautaire Eenou-Eeyou

-The Eenou-Eeyou Community Foundation (Cree Foundation) is a registered non-profit organization dedicated to the health, social development and prosperity of the 20,000 Crees who live in ten communities spread across a territory of 400,000 square kilometers in the James Bay region.
-Cree communities have shown incredible resilience over the centuries.
-Today, the Eenou-Eeyou communities manage their own education and health care systems and deliver culturally appropriate essential services across Eeyou Istchee.
+TThe Eenou-Eeyou Community Foundation is a registered non-profit organization dedicated to the health, social development, and prosperity of the 20,000 Eeyouch/Eenouch (James Bay Crees) who live in ten communities spread across Eeyou Istchee (a territory of 400,000 square kilometers in the James Bay region).

-The Foundation will engage and inspire, helping to bring transformational improvements in housing, education, and health care, bringing greater prosperity and vitality to the people.
 Power Corporation is pleased to support the Foundation’s breakthrough projects focused on youth.

 For many centuries the Eenou-Eeyou communities lived upon the land with a philosophy of respect and a deep sense of stewardship.